Connor McDavid Game Preview: Oilers vs. Kraken

 McDavid Stats vs. the Kraken

-- On defense, the Kraken are allowing 47 total goals (3.4 per game) which ranks 23rd in the NHL.
+- On the defensive side, the Kraken are giving up 56 total goals (3.5 per game) which ranks 28th in the league.

 |2023-2024 Season